MilenaM06/Radio-Player-App/README.md

 ## Overview

-This is a simple radio player application developed as a personal project.
+- This is a simple radio player application developed as a personal project.
 The main goal was to explore how [Capacitor](https://capacitorjs.com/) works.
 Inspired by the old FM radio apps that came pre-installed on phones, I decided to recreate a similar experience as a practical way to test modern web-to-native tools.

-🌐 A **demo for the web app** can be downloaded [here](#).
-📱 A **demo for the mobile app** can be downloaded [here](#).
+- **Demo for the web app** and **demo for the mobile app** can be downloaded [here](https://github.com/MilenaM06/Radio-Player/tree/develop/app-demo/final-look-demo).

 ---